-- Provides key principles to help ensure the state's response to climate change considers equity every step of the way; - Shares best practices in outreach and engagement with marginalized communities; - Outlines a plan for stakeholder engagement for GHG reduction rulemakings; - Provides a set of questions to help consider potential equity impacts of implementing rules, and: - Features a Climate Equity Dataviewer component that will help focus and prioritize outreach and engagement efforts, as well as consider potential impacts by ranking and mapping layers of data sets that represent the criteria for disproportionately impacted communities defined by HB19-1261.
+- Provides key principles to help ensure the state's response to climate change considers equity every step of the way; - Shares best practices in outreach and engagement with marginalized communities; - Outlines a plan for stakeholder engagement for GHG reduction rulemakings; and - Provides a set of questions to help consider potential equity impacts of implementing rules.
+Answers to these questions are included in official record for all greenhouse gas reduction rules.

-The Climate Equity Community Subcommittee will be comprised of community members who have an interest in climate change and equity issues.
-The Subcommittee is expected to have its first meeting in October of 2021 and they will meet regularly to discuss upcoming GHG reduction rule concepts, outreach and engagement plans, and other relevant climate equity-related items.
+The Climate Equity Community Advisory Council is comprised of community members from across the state who have an interest in climate change and equity issues.
+The council meets monthly to provide input on upcoming GHG reduction rule concepts, outreach and engagement plans, and other relevant climate equity-related items.